nandha-krishnan-m/nandha-krishnan-m/README.md

 # VLSI Enthusiast

 Welcome to my GitHub repository!
-I'm passionate about VLSI and digital design, and I'm constantly learning and exploring new technologies in this field.
+I'm passionate about VLSI design and FPGAs, and I'm constantly learning and exploring this field.

 ## About Me
 - 👋 Hi, I'm NANDHA KRISHNAN M